ravi9/openvino-wiki/GoogleSummerOfCode.md

     5. Why should we pick you?
 4. Tasks
     1. Screenshot of **running** object detection ([401-object-detection-webcam notebook](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/notebooks/401-object-detection-webcam/401-object-detection.ipynb)) – please take a screenshot for the last code cell
-    2. Link to your pull request (for the prerequisite task – the top part of this document)
+    2. Link to your pull request (for the prerequisite task – the top part of this document), even if it is already merged or closed

 Proposal examples can be found [here](https://google.github.io/gsocguides/student/proposal-example-1) and [here](https://google.github.io/gsocguides/student/proposal-example-2).
 Please contact early to discuss your application with the mentor.